natebarksdale/natebarksdale.github.io/src/content/blog/2009-11-13-the-private-languages-of-lego.md

 description: A reflection on the unique vocabulary developed by children during Lego play and the importance of naming in their imaginative worlds.
 emoji: 🧩
 tags:
-  - 🏠 Lego Families
+  - 🧠 Knowledge
   - 🗣️ Language
+  - 📝 Writing
-  - 🌟 Creativity
+  - 🌍 Culture
 haiku: |
   Children building dreams,
   Clippy bits and handy words,